jabo17/kadisredu-reproducibility/README.md

 > [!TIP]
 > To simplify the installation process on a single machine we provide a docker container and for HoreKA a module environment, respectively.
-> If neither of those two is an option, you need to provide dependencies yourself.
+> If neither of those two is an option, you need to provide dependencies manually.
 > On most HPC systems, many of them are pre-installed and can be loaded into the active software-stack.

 In general, we assume that you have an internet connection to download and install software from the internet.